Guide to Online Tutoring

 - Check in – Create some shared goals for the session.
 Ask your student what they want to accomplish.

-- Academic Activity – Start with homework or a resource from our Remote Tutoring Education Resources Page.
+- Academic Activity – Start with homework or a core program activity.
 Let your student choose between 2-3 options.

 - Enrichment Activity – Switch it up to something different!